 Tests for Erection Problems

-Doppler ultrasound (also
+Doppler ultrasound test

 Doppler ultrasound (also called color duplex Doppler) uses a handheld tool passed lightly over the penis.
 The tool uses reflected sound waves to estimate the speed and direction of blood as it flows through a blood vessel.
 The sound waves go to a computer that changes the sounds to colors that are overlaid on a picture of the blood vessel.
 This shows the speed and direction of blood flow.
 You may need to have medicine injected into your penis (intracavernosal injection) to cause an erection before the Doppler test is done.

 The results of your tests may show which kind of treatment is a good choice for you.
-For more information, see:

 Erection Problems: Should I Try Injection Treatments?

 Health Tools help you make wise health decisions or take action to improve your health.